GMA Pictures

+GMA Network Films Inc., doing business as GMA Pictures (formerly Cinemax Studios and GMA Films), is a Philippine film, television production and distribution company based in Diliman, Quezon City.
+It is one of the largest film studios in the Philippines, along with Star Cinema, Viva Films and Regal Entertainment.
+Its notable films include Sa Pusod ng Dagat (1998), José Rizal (1998), Muro-Ami (1999), Deathrow (2000), Let the Love Begin (2005), Moments of Love (2006), Ouija (2007), Firefly (2023), and Green Bones (2024).

 History

 Background

-GMA tested the movie waters by co-producing films with Viva Films.
+GMA Network tested the movie waters by co-producing films with Viva Films.
 Among the movies that were co-produced were Ober Da Bakod: The Movie, Forever and Sana Dalawa ang Puso Ko.
 Although not credited in the opening and closing credits of the movies, the network's logo appeared in the aforementioned movies' posters in theaters and newspaper ads.

 1995–2000: Early years

-In 1995, GMA launched its own film outfit as Cinemax Studios under the supervision of Jimmy Duavit and Butch Jimenez, with Run Barbi Run as its maiden movie.
-Later that year, Cinemax inked a co-production deal with OctoArts Films in which OctoArts would distribute the movies in theaters nationwide, while Cinemax (through its mother network, GMA) would handle publicity and promotions of the movies for TV and radio.
+In 1995, GMA Network launched its own film outfit Cinemax Studios under the supervision of Jimmy Duavit and Butch Jimenez, with Run Barbi Run (1995) as its maiden movie.
+Later that year, Cinemax signed a co-production deal with OctoArts Films in which OctoArts would distribute the movies in theaters nationwide, while Cinemax (through its mother network, GMA) would handle publicity and promotions of the movies for TV and radio.
 GMA Network holds the airing rights for those movies.
 Films co-produced with other production companies are distributed by Cinemax.

 In 1997, Cinemax began producing and distributing its own movies, beginning with Mga Bangka sa Tag-araw (later on known as Sa Pusod ng Dagat) and Indios (later on known as My Guardian Debil).
 At this time, it partnered with sister companies Film Experts and Optima Digital for production and post-production of its movies respectively.

 In 1998, it changed its name to GMA Films after HBO's sister channel Cinemax entered the Southeast Asian market.
-The same year, GMA received critical and commercial success for Sa Pusod ng Dagat and José Rizal, both produced and directed by Marilou Diaz-Abaya.
+Sa Pusod ng Dagat and José Rizal, both produced and directed by Marilou Diaz-Abaya.
 GMA Films also produced Muro-Ami and Deathrow, both which were entries at their respective MMFFs and also critically acclaimed.

+On June 9, 1999, GMA Films locally distributed the anime film Voltes V: The Liberation, produced by Carlos Agustin.

-When Felipe Gozon took over GMA Network, GMA Films was placed on hiatus for about 4 years.
+In 2000, after the departure of Butch Jimenez from GMA Network, GMA Films was placed on hiatus.
+Deathrow was the last film produced.